- Life at Avila

 The A-Team plans and promotes a variety of social, cultural, recreational, and educational events and activities to meet the co-curricular needs of the entire student body.

 Serves as the Corporate Communication and Media Production facility for Avila.
 Provides public relations, advertising, and media services for events.

 Avila’s literary magazine, the Sound & Fury, publishes poetry, short stories, short plays, and essays.
 The magazine is edited by students under the supervision of Avila’s Artist in Residence, Stanley Banks.

-Avila University’s student media network which includes the Talon News Magazine, The Talon Online, Talon TV, Talon Ureport, Talon podcasts, web streaming and other interactive publications.
+Avila University’s student media network includes the Talon News Magazine, The Talon Online, Talon TV, Talon Ureport, Talon podcasts, web streaming, and other interactive publications.

 special interest organizations